Grigory Potemkin: Diplomat

 Elsewhere, Potemkin's scheme to develop a Russian presence in the rapidly disintegrating state of Persia failed.
 Plans for a full-scale invasion had previously been cut back and a small unit sent to establish a trading post there was quickly turned away.
 Potemkin focused instead on Russia's southern provinces, where he was busy founding cities (including Sevastopol) and creating his own personal kingdom, including his brand new Black Sea Fleet.
 That kingdom was about to expand: under the Treaty of Kuçuk Kainarji, which had ended the previous Russo-Turkish war, the Crimean Khanate had become independent, though effectively under Russian control.
 In June 1782 it was descending again into anarchy.

 By July 1783, Potemkin had engineered the peaceful annexation of Crimea and Kuban, capitalizing on the fact that Britain and France were fighting elsewhere.
 The Kingdom of Kartli-Kakheti accepted Russian protection a few days later with the Treaty of Georgievsk searching for protection against Persia's aim to reestablish its suzerainty over Georgia; the Karabakh Khanate of Persia initially looked as though it might also, but eventually declined Russian help.
 Exhausted, Potemkin collapsed into a fever he barely survived.
-Catherine rewarded him with one hundred thousand roubles, which he used to construct the Tauride Palace in St. Petersburg.
+Catherine rewarded him with one hundred thousand roubles, which he used to construct the Tauride Palace in Saint Petersburg.